jordond/drag-select-compose/README.md

 - Adds a long-press drag gesture to select items.
 - Maintains a list of selected items.
-- Expose a `inSelectionMode: Boolean` which you can use to display a unselected state.
+- Expose a `inSelectionMode: Boolean` which you can use to display an unselected state.
 - If `enableAutoScroll` is `true` then the list will start to scroll when reaching the top or bottom of the list.
 - Will trigger a "long-press" haptics if `enableHaptics` is `true`.